gvwilson/sensibleadventures/short-stories/arecibo.md

 <!-- mention the lost civilization drowned in the Bass Strait between Australia and Tasmania -->

 She gave up her name long ago.
-It was too heavy to carry as deep into the Dreaming as she needed to go.
+It was too heavy to carry as deep into the Dreaming as she wanted to go.
 She missed it at first,
 but everyone who knew her by that name is dead now, and it amuses her when others call her the Old Woman behind her back.
 At some point,
-she really ought to tell them that being mostly blind doesn't affect her hearing...
+she really ought to tell them that being partly blind doesn't affect her hearing...

-Footsteps crunch on the stream's gravel bank.
+Footsteps crunch on the gravel bank behind her.
-She sighs as the fish she was hoping to catch darts away.
+She sighs as the trout she was trying to catch darts away.
 "Who's there?" she asks,
-the stream caressing her knees as she turns to face whoever has frightened her dinner away.
+the river caressing her knees as she turns.

 "It's Wharru," the young man says.
 "There's a stranger in camp."